milofultz/tinybrainfans/wiki/Programming/git/git__rebase.md

 $ git rebase {other-branch}
 ```

+For instance, if I were on a `feature` branch and I wanted to rebase on top of the `main` branch, I would use `git rebase main`.
 This will re-write the history destructively and prompt you if there are any conflicts to resolve before proceeding.

 ## Interactive Rebase

-To rebase one branch onto the nearest common ancestor of another, use the following command, replacing the bracketed words with the correct branch names:
+To rebase one branch onto the nearest common ancestor of another, use the following command:

 ```shell
 $ git rebase -i `git merge-base {other-branch} HEAD`